yashverma886622-dot/web-dev-sem-2-assignment-1/README.md

 Dynamic Element Creation

-Clean UI using CSS
+Clean UI Design using CSS

 # Features
 1️ Add Event

-User form ke through event add kar sakta hai.

-Event Title, Date, Category aur Description input liya jata hai.

-Event dynamically card format me display hota hai.
+Users can add a new event using the form.
+Each event includes:

+Event Title

+Event Date

+Category

+Description

+The event is displayed dynamically as a card.

 2️ Delete Single Event

-Har event card me delete (x) option diya gaya hai.
+Each event card contains a delete (x) button.

-Click karne par specific event remove ho jata hai.
+Clicking it removes that specific event from the dashboard.

 3️ Clear All Events

-“Clear All Events” button se saare events ek saath remove ho jate hain.
+The “Clear All Events” button removes all event cards at once.

 4️ Add Sample Events

-Predefined sample events automatically load kiye ja sakte hain demo ke liye.
+Predefined sample events can be added for demonstration purposes.

 5️ DOM Manipulation Demo

-Keyboard key press karne par screen par “You pressed: (key)” display hota hai.
+When a user presses any key on the keyboard, the application displays:

+You pressed: <key>

+This demonstrates:

-Isme keydown event aur innerText ka use kiya gaya hai.
+keydown event handling

+Dynamic DOM updates using innerText

 # Technologies Used